imjulthej/DSX-Game-Helper-Extended/README.md

 ---

+**NOTES:**
-**NOTE:** Do not run DSX GHE as an administrator or the drag and drop function will not work.
+* Do not run DSX GHE as an administrator or the drag and drop function will not work.
+* To add Microsoft Store games to DSX GHE, you must either go to their EXE in File Explorer and drag and drop it or scan their directory folder, as traditional adding does not work due to administrator protections on Microsoft Store game EXEs.